localnerve/wpspa/README.md

 > You first have to run npm install on this project first if you want to run the test suite or builds.

 Development workflow is controlled by Grunt.
-The following tasks are supported (the full task list also available by typing "grunt", no arguments):
+See the Gruntfile for full task list.
+Some of the workflow tasks:
 + grunt test - Runs the test suite in "batch" mode.
 This is what "npm test" runs.
 + grunt devTest - Runs the test suite in "interactive" mode.
 This starts the normal test suite servers and allows you to view the results in a web browser.
 If you use LiveReload, you can connect to the LiveReload server and use this to interactively develop and debug tests.
 + grunt dev - The main development task.
 Runs the development servers, and allows you to connect LiveReload for interactive development.
-This also automtically lints the Javascript and compiles the Sass.
+This also automtically lints the Javascript and compiles the Sass when the files change.
 Runs the servers in the development environment, which is currently configured to use jsonapi.local endpoint as the back-end.
 If you want to run with a mock back-end, you can use "grunt demo", but it doesn't include the js and scss watch.
 + grunt debug - Runs the debug build task.
 This produces a debuggable build in dist/debug.
 + grunt release - Runs the release build task.
 This produces a release build in dist/release.
 + grunt express:devRelease - Once you run "grunt release", the release website can be viewed running this task.
 It starts the front-end server on localhost:9003 and uses the remote backend.